thapawan/Medial-Axis-Centerline-Width/README.md

 This process results in a thinned representation of the water bodies, effectively extracting their centerlines and width.

 ## Acknowledgement
-I acknowledge the
+I acknowledge the Medial Axis methods and other reviewers for their valuable feedback.
-YouTube video made by the GeoDev Tools channel for the video of the crosssection extractor and the valuable feedback